 DBA students are required to attend three colloquium workshops held on campus.
-The colloquium workshops will discuss research and scholarly writing, completing the research prospectus and proposal.
+The colloquium workshops will discuss research and scholarly writing, as well as completing the research prospectus and proposal.
 DBA students will have an opportunity to ask questions to current and past DBA students to gain insight on how to approach the DBA project.